FeisalAlaswad/GenClass-Running-Example/README.md

 ## 🧮 Evaluation Metrics Script

-The following Python script loads an annotated CSV file, computes evaluation metrics (`Correctness`, `Completeness`), and prints a formatted table.
+The following Python script loads an annotated CSV file, computes evaluation metrics (`Correctness`, `Completeness`, `Recall`, `Precision`, `F1-Score`), and prints a formatted table.
 It handles multiple types (e.g., Class, Attribute) and provides an "Overall" summary at the end.

 ### 📜 Python Code